meshtastic/firmware/docs/software/nrf52-TODO.md

 Needed to be fully functional at least at the same level of the ESP32 boards.
 At this point users would probably want them.

+- use new LCD driver from screen.cpp.
+Still need to hook it to a subclass of (poorly named) OLEDDisplay, and override display() to stream bytes out to the screen.
 - get full BLE api working
 - we need to enable the external xtal for the sx1262 (on dio3)
 - figure out which regulator mode the sx1262 is operating in